JudeQuintana/terraform-main/README.md

 ---
 Update 1/27/2024:
- - The Terraform Public Registry is syncing modules correctly again so've pointed all module sources back to the registry.
+ - The Terraform Public Registry is syncing modules correctly again so I've pointed all module sources back to the registry.
  - The new Mega Mesh module is now published and all registry modules will continue work together.

 ---